benoithusson/single-page-app-form/README.md

 Next steps :

-1. scss code optimisation with using of variables / mixins and extense
+1. scss code optimisation by using of variables / mixins and extense

 2. Form validation : with trim() method or Joi error object is here but I can't figure out why this object comes only after the validation of the second form and not the first one